By: Terry Lackmeyer, My Pet’s Brace Customer Service Representative

 Check the sole regularly to see how it is wearing.
 It is important to not let the sole wear down so far that the plastic is exposed.
 You can always return the brace to us to have it resolved or, if you have a good shoemaker in your area, feel free to contact them about resolving the brace.

 A clean, well-maintained brace is a pleasure for your dog to wear and for you to handle.
 Spending a few extra minutes weekly to ensure the brace is in good working order is time well spent for you, your dog, and the life of the brace.
-Remember, if you have any problems, we are just a phone call or email away and are here to help both you and your dog.
+Remember, if you have any problems or questions on how to wash and clean a dog leg brace or knee brace, we are just a phone call or email away and are here to help both you and your dog.